 The second of these projects for our students (2017, 2018 & 2019) allowed the Lebanon Rotary Club to donate $30,000 over the three year period to support the implementation of the Science, Technology, Engineering and Math (STEM) Program at Boswell Elementary.
 This project assisted in paying for supplies and equipment to educate all of the 4th and 5th grader in the STEM Program.
 (See Pictures Below)

 In 2018 the Lebanon Rotary Club undertook a new on-going project in partnership with the City of Lebanon.
 The club worked with the City of Lebanon and Forest Releaf of Missouri to design tree layouts for both Atchley and Boswell Parks in Lebanon.
 The Rotary club planted 142 trees in these two parks in April 2018.
-In April of 2019 the club will plant 80 trees in Gasconade Park.
-This partnership will assist the City of Lebanon in receiving the Tree City USA designation.
+In April of 2019 the club helped plant 80 trees in Gasconade Park.
+This partnership will assisted the City of Lebanon in receiving the Tree City USA designation.
 Also, this tree planting project will give the citizens of Lebanon the enjoyment of these trees for decades to come.(Pictures right/above Rotarian Don plants a tree with a city employ in Gasconade Park)

 During the decade of the 2010's the Lebanon Rotary Club continued the major fundraisers: the Rotary Pancake Day, the Rotary Golf Tournament, the valet parking for the Gospel Sing, and the weekly collection of funds for the student fund (shoe fund) through trivia questions.
 (See pictures below)

 The club also continued its other service projects from previous decades which included: The Boswell Motivational Cooking, the Academic Luncheon for LHS senior honor students, student college scholarships, the Share Your Christmas project, serving students in need in our community, along with donating to a variety of community organizations.
 (See pictures below)